Digory/person-search/README.md

 - removing a person's information
 - filtered search by keyword, sorted alphabetically

-This is what I think after reviewing my code:

-I need to re-read how to implement the Comparable interface; I'm not sure if I've done it 100% right.
+I think I need to re-read how to implement the Comparable interface; I'm not sure I've done it 100% right.

-A Hashmap with Person objects as either a key or a value might have made sense.

-I used multiple 'if' statements in the obtainInput() method when I should have used switch.